Our Mission

 How it Works

-• SPARK students meet virtually with the Advisory Team to discuss their artistic and training goals
+Spark students meet virtually with the Board to discuss their artistic and training goals

-• The Advisory Team matches SPARK students with working professionals for training and mentorship.
-The SPARK scholarship dollars pay directly for student training.
+The Board matches Spark students with working professionals for training and mentorship and the Spark scholarship dollars pay directly for student training

-• In addition, SPARK students meet 2-3 times throughout the school year with members of the Advisory team for mentorship discussions, creating long-term connections in the industry
+In addition, Spark students meet 3-4 times throughout the school year with members of the Board to track progress